GarrettJenkinson/informME/README.md

         fastaToCpg.sh [OPTIONS] -- FASTA_FILE

-This step analyzes the reference genome FASTA\_FILE (in FASTA format) and produces a MATLAB MAT file CpGlocationChr#.mat for each chromosome.
-Each MAT file produced will be stored by default in REFGENEDIR, and it will contain the following information:
+This step analyzes the reference genome FASTA\_FILE (in FASTA format) and produces a MATLAB MAT file CpGlocationChr#.mat for each chromosome, which is stored by default in REFGENEDIR, and contains the following information:

 * location of CpG sites